Samarjeetkumarsingh/website/_posts/2023-08-18-the-feynman-technique.md

 ---
 ![image](/assets/images/feynman.png)

+***The person who says he knows what he thinks but cannot express it usually does not know what he thinks.***

 The Feynman Technique, developed by Nobel laureate physicist Richard Feynman, is a powerful method to enhance your understanding of complex concepts.
 It involves four key steps:

+Feynman’s learning technique comprises four key steps:

+1. Select a concept to learn.
+2. Teach it to a child.
+3. Review and refine your understanding.
+4. Organize your notes and revisit them regularly.

+Let’s delve deeper into these steps.

+Feynman’s secret lay in understanding the true essence of a concept rather than merely knowing its name, leading to his remarkable achievements.
+This learning technique can be applied universally, irrespective of the subject.

 **Step 1: Select a Concept to Learn**